 What you get with their latest effort, another one with an animal reference in its title – like earlier releases – I might add, is unadulterated rock ‘n roll.
 It begins here with the heavy, thickened riff-driven “Last Of The Witches“.
-Those riffs arrive after an enticing stand alone drum intro and eventual bass line accompaniment.
-There’s a definite funk-ish swing that propels the track, along with Johni’s unimitable vocals, at points between the crushing deluges of doomier segments.
+Those riffs arrive after an enticing stand-alone drum intro and eventual bass line accompaniment.
+There’s a definite funk-ish swing that propels the track, along with Johni’s inimitable vocals, at points between the crushing deluges of doomier segments.

 There is basically no divide between that first song and the eruption of “It Flies At Night“.
 The song has a definite NWOBHM / proto doom feel to it, sounding steeped in very vintage-like aesthetics.
 There’s an occult-ish vibe, an eerie one at that, permeating the song too.

-Third and final track, “Hanami Sakura (And The Ritual Suicide)“, has a hazy start of stripped down music and vocals.
-It soon too hits its stride and takes you on a ride of rolling, bottom heavy bluesiness.
+The third and final track, “Hanami Sakura (And The Ritual Suicide)“, has a hazy start of stripped-down music and vocals.
+It soon too hits its stride and takes you on a ride of rolling, bottom-heavy bluesiness.
 Some group background vocals join in at times as the music seems to slowly build in intensity over time.
 It eventually hits the breaking point and outros with a gradual soup of feedback and ghostly instrumentation.